-My dog barked as ferociously as a sixteen pound dog can bark, and tried desperately to escape his harness and come to my aid.
+My dog barked as ferociously as a sixteen pound dog can bark and tried desperately to escape his harness to come to my aid.
 I screamed, flailed and kicked wildly.
 I was not going to let this be easy for him.
-He brought an arm around my neck and placed me in a choke hold, and I felt things crunch and snap within my neck as I gasped desperately for air.
+He brought a muscular arm around my neck and placed me in a tight choke hold, and I felt things crunch and snap within my neck as I gasped desperately for air.

-I stared at my sweet, sweet little pup as the world went dark around me.
+I stared with terror-stricken eyes at my sweet, sweet little pup as the world went dark around me.

-The next thing I saw was the ceiling of a camper.
+The next thing I saw was the nicotine-yellowed ceiling of a camper.

 My throat hurt, my head hurt, and my wrists hurt.
-I realized my wrists had been tightly bound with a plastic zip tie behind me.
-I had fabric of some sort in my mouth and duct tape wrapped tightly around my face to secure it so that I couldn’t scream.
+As I slowly regained consciousness, I realized my wrists had been tightly bound behind me with a plastic zip tie.
+I had fabric of some sort in my mouth that tasted like it had been used to wipe motor oil from dirty hands in the recent past, and duct tape wrapped tightly around my face so that I couldn’t scream.
 I fought the overwhelming urge to gag.
-I closed my eyes and took several deep breaths; the only way I was going to get out of this was if I kept a calm, level head.
+I closed my eyes and attempted to calm my racing heart; the only way I was going to get out of this was if I kept a calm, level head.